-Amy Getz, M.A., Strategic Implementation Lead, Higher Education
+Amy Getz, M.A., Manager, Systems Implementation for Higher Education

-Amy’s work focuses on modernizing entry-level college mathematics programs through working with state and regional systems to implement the Dana Center Mathematics Pathways (formerly the New Mathways Project).
-She leads the development of tools and services to support local leaders and works with external organizations to coordinate and mobilize efforts to support math pathways.
+Amy’s work focuses on supporting systems and institutions to modernize entry-level college mathematics programs.
+This work ranges from addressing obstacles in state policy to changing institutional practices and improving mathematics curriculum and instruction.
+Amy leads a team that develops tools and services to support local leaders and works with external organizations to coordinate and mobilize efforts to support math pathways.
+She also works with peer organizations to establish collaborations in support of math pathways.
 Amy led the development of the Quantway™ curriculum in partnership with the Carnegie Foundation for the Advancement of Teaching.

 Amy taught mathematics for 20 years in high school and college.
 As the founding director of the Freshman Mathematics Program at Fort Lewis College in Durango, Colorado, she taught developmental and freshman-level math and led curriculum redesign that resulted in significant improvements in student success in both developmental and college-level math courses.
 Amy also led initiatives to provide professional learning services to K–12 math educators.